 - Is it worth the money they want for it?

-- Do I have a storage spot for it already so it doesn’t just sit out looking like clutter?
+- Do I have a storage spot for it already, so it doesn’t just sit around making the house look cluttered?

 - Is it so essential that I won’t mind having to put it away every single day if no one else does?

 If you have to talk yourself into a “yes,” or you don’t feel absolute certainty in your answer, don’t bring it home.
 It’s easier to go back for something later if you change your mind than it is to make time to deal with an overwhelming mess.
 Once you understand that crucial difference, you’ll conquer clutter in your home for good.

 Comments are moderated and may take 72 hours to appear.
 Not all comments are approved.
 Comments may be removed in the future if they are no longer relevant.

 I.LOVE.THIS!
 And I am printing it off to put in my paper planner as a daily reminder.
 A million thank yous!!